vinegarhq/vinegarhq.github.io/src/Sober/Configuration/tipsAndTricks.md

 ## Latest Mesa drivers

 Flathub tends to hold major updates to the Mesa 3D library for a period of time.
-Fortunately, there is a mesa-git extension available in Flathub's beta repository, allowing you to enjoy the latest improvements to this graphics library. **The following instructions do NOT apply to the proprietary NVIDIA driver (not nouveau), as it comes with its own 3D library.**
+Fortunately, there is a mesa-git extension available in Flathub's beta repository, allowing you to receive the latest bug fixes and performance improvements to this graphics library, which in turn may improve Sober's performance.
+If your GPU has been released very recently and is only supported by the latest version of Mesa, then you would want this extension as well.
+Do note that this is still a beta extension, so bugs are to be expected. **This does NOT apply to the proprietary NVIDIA driver (not nouveau), as it comes with its own seperate 3D library.**

 To add the Flathub beta repository, run the following command in your terminal:
 ```console